 Beach morphology change has long been used as a measure for coastal management and planning studies.
 For example, the success of coastal protection projects (e.g. structures, nourishments) is often measured by their ability to increase beach area or volume.
 The position of the shoreline is a representative indicator of beach change, with a strong linear correlation between shoreline position and beach volume (Bryan & Smith 2007).
 For these reasons, improving our understanding of shoreline variability over multiple spatial and temporal scales is a key priority for coastal geoscience and engineering (Power et al. 2021).
-From short- (days to weeks) to long-term (years to decades) timescales, driving factors of shoreline change can include storm events, seasonal shifts in the wave climate, periodic changes to climate variability indices (e.g. El Nino Southern Oscillation, North Atlantic Oscillation) and global climate change (e.g. sea level rise).
+From short- (days to weeks) to long-term (years to decades) timescales, driving factors of shoreline change can include storm events (references), seasonal shifts in the wave climate (reference), periodic changes of climate variability indices (e.g. El Nino Southern Oscillation, North Atlantic Oscillation - reference) and global climate change (e.g. sea level rise) refernce.

 Mountainous or hilly coastlines associated with embayed (or headland bay) beaches form about 50% of the world’s coasts (Inman & Nordstrom 1971).
 Shoreline change research focused on an embayed beach can therefore be applied with global significance.
-Unless headland bypassing is a common occurrence (e.g. Silva et al. 2021), these embayed beaches are generally described as closed systems where sediment is contained between two headlands, structures or rocky outcrops. (link) Instead, beach rotation is a dominant mode of shoreline variability at embayed beaches where sediment transport results in an apparent out-of-phase shift in shoreline position at each end of the beach (Short & Masselink 1999, Klein et al. 2002, Turki et al. 2013).
+Unless headland bypassing is a common occurrence (e.g. Silva et al. 2021), these embayed beaches are generally described as closed systems where sediment is contained between two headlands (), structures or rocky outcrops. (link) Instead, at embayed beaches where sediment transport results in an apparent out-of-phase shift in the shoreline position at each end of the beach, beach rotation is a dominant mode of shoreline variability (Short & Masselink 1999, Klein et al. 2002, Turki et al. 2013).

-There is notable variability in the dominant driving hydrodynamic factors of beach rotation, with both the reversal of longshore sediment transport (Klein et al., 2002) and longshore variability in cross-shore sediment transport (Harley et al., 2015) found to be important.
+There is a notable variability in the dominant driving hydrodynamic factors of beach rotation, with both the reversal of longshore sediment transport (Klein et al., 2002) and longshore variability in cross-shore sediment transport (Harley et al., 2015) being? important.
 Beach rotation is often linked to seasonal shifts in the wave climate (Turki et al. 2013, …), including both wave direction and significant wave height.
 However, climate drivers such as El-Nino Southern Oscillation (Short et al., 2000; Ranasinghe et al., 2004) and North Atlantic Oscillation (Thomas et al., 2011) have also been linked to beach rotation.
 Understanding this coastal process requires a spatio-temporal analysis of the whole beach (Klein et al., 2002).
-However, beach profiles or shoreline transects at either end of a sandy embayment have been used with great success to measure the magnitude and timescales of suspected beach rotation (e.g. Ranasinghe et al. 2004).
+However, beach profiles or shoreline transects at either end of a sandy embayment have been used with great success to measure the magnitude and timescales of plausible? beach rotation (e.g. Ranasinghe et al. 2004).